ALBA-Synchrotron/apg/recipe.Generate_the_debian_source_with_setuptools.md

 and more command options and examples.

-The above command will create a source package in the `./deb_dist/` directory, which includes a `.dsc` file that you can use to create the local gbp repo (see the ?Create the local gbp repo with `gbp import-dsc`? recipe).
+The above command will create a source package in the `./deb_dist/` directory, which includes a `.dsc` file that you can use to create the local gbp repo.